NISH1001/NISH1001.github.io/_posts/2020-01-15-thought-stream-2019.markdown

 A *poem*, like any other art, has its own expressiveness to project various thought processes into another dimension.

 ### [The Monarchy of Fear by Martha C. Nussbaum](https://www.neh.gov/about/awards/jefferson-lecture/martha-nussbaum-biography){:class="paradox"}
-It's better to watch (listen) to Nussbaum's lecture on this from [here](https://www.youtube.com/watch?v=ML2npciPjaQ).
+An abstract summary to Nussbaum's lecture can be found [here](https://www.youtube.com/watch?v=ML2npciPjaQ).
 This is a thought-provoking lecture that goes deep into the roots of anger and its impulsive manifestation that leads to violent motives.
 I've been thinking a lot about this "moral" and "ethics" lately.
 But, this surely presents a profound understanding of philosophy towards fear, its place in democracy and society.